luanborelli/ipeadatapy/README.md

 ipeadatapy is a data and metadata extraction package made in Python using Ipeadata database official API.

 # Main Features
-- List Ipeadata series names and codes with `ipeadatapy.list_series()`
+- Lists Ipeadata's timeseries names and codes with `ipeadatapy.list_series()`
-- Search for series by name using `ipeadatapy.list_series('SERIES NAME')`
+- Searches for timeseries by name using `ipeadatapy.list_series('SERIES NAME')`
-- Describe Ipeadata series using `ipeadatapy.describe('SERIES CODE')`
+- Describes Ipeadata's timeseries using `ipeadatapy.describe('SERIES CODE')`
-- Show Ipeadata series data using `ipeadatapy.dataseries('SERIES CODE')`
+- Shows Ipeadata's timeseries data using `ipeadatapy.dataseries('SERIES CODE')`
-- List Ipeadata timeseries sources using `ipeadatapy.sources()`
+- Lists Ipeadata's timeseries sources using `ipeadatapy.sources()`
-- List Ipeadata timeseries update date from the most to the least recently updated using `ipeadatapy.last_updated()`.
+- Lists Ipeadata's timeseries update date from the most to the least recently updated using `ipeadatapy.last_updated()`.
 This function also returns the number of timeseries updated on the current day.

 # Where to get it
 The source code is currently hosted on GitHub at: https://github.com/luanborelli/ipeadatapy/